babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 For detailed information about these operations, visit our [documentation](https://docs.babylonlabs.io/docs/developer-guides/modules/epoching#delaying-wrapped-messages-to-the-end-of-epochs).

+## Advanced Security Architecture

+Validators should be run with additional security measures:

+**Sentry Node Architecture**
+For enhanced security, validators should implement a sentry node architecture.
+This involves deploying sentry nodes as a protective layer around your validator node, following the established [Cosmos Sentry Node Architecture](https://forum.cosmos.network/t/sentry-node-architecture-overview/454).
+The sentry nodes act as a buffer between your validator and the public network, with a private network maintained between your validator and its sentry nodes.
+This architecture helps protect your validator from DDoS attacks and other network-level threats by ensuring your validator only communicates with trusted sentry nodes rather than directly with the public network.

+## Enhanced Monitoring

+In addition to basic node monitoring, validators should:

+1. Monitor validator performance metrics
+   - Signing performance
+   - Missed blocks
+   - Voting power changes
+   - BLS signing status

+2. Set up alerts for:
+   - Slashing conditions
+   - Validator status changes
+   - Network participation metrics
+   - System resource thresholds

 Congratulations!
 Your validator is now part of the Babylon network.
 Remember to monitor your validator's performance and maintain good uptime to avoid penalties.